ivy-llc/ivy/docs/overview/contributing/setting_up.rst

 .. image:: https://github.com/unifyai/unifyai.github.io/blob/master/img/externally_linked/contributing/setting_up/vs_code_testing_setup/vs_testing_03.png?raw=true
    :width: 420

-4. Following all of this you should refresh the test suite and you should now be able to run tests right from VS Code!
+4. Following all of this, you should refresh the test suite and you should now be able to run tests right from VS Code!

-5. TO simply run the tests using play button in the toolbar, you will need to add the .vscode folder to your workspace.
+5. To simply run the tests using play button in the toolbar, you will need to add the .vscode folder to your workspace.
 Then add the ``settings.json`` file containing the following:

 .. code-block:: json